Pranay01245/Pranay01245/README.md

 - Provides personalized career advice based on user input.

 ## Technologies Used
-- HTML5, CSS3, and Bootstrap for frontend design
+- HTML, CSS, and Bootstrap for frontend design
 - Python and Flask for backend logic

 ## Installation